gromaxbro/raw-dns-resolver/Note.md

 0	1	RCODE bit 0
 ```

+# WORKING

 ## contact to root server

 there are 13 kind of root server in the world we can find ips in `root hint file`
 - first ping all the servers and get nearest one and work with it
 usually root servers are Anycast (many physical server uses same ip)

+returns :- ip address of TLD server

+## contact to TLD server

+ask the tld returned from root for nameserver address

+returns :- domain name with sometimes glued ip

+## contact nameserver

+finally ask nameserver for website ip

+returns:- your target ip